Outbidding and Outbluffing Elite Humans: Mastering Liar's Poker via Self-Play and Reinforcement Learning: Discussion and Open Questions

 An interesting line of inquiry for humans vs. machines is in training time vs test-time duration (total generation time for LLMs).
 We surveyed our human players and found that they probably played between 40,000 and 50,000 hands in their life.\footnote{The calculation for this was 40 hands per day, 3 time per week, 50 weeks a year for 7-9 years.} We recorded our games and find on average they thought for between 10 to 30 seconds before making a move.\footnote{In multi-player poker, a player is often thinking while their human opponent is also thinking, so this number could be higher.}

-In contrast, Solly was trained on billions of hands and used nearly zero TTC. \citet{brown2019pluribus} find that using more TTC delivers extraordinary improvements in performance in six-player no-limit poker.
+In contrast, Solly was trained on billions of hands and used nearly zero TTC. \citet{brown2019pluribus} find that using more TTC delivers extraordinary improvements in performance in six-player no-limit poker, and indeed, most breakthrough game AIs used some form of test-time computation \citep[see e.g.,][]{campbell2002deep, silver2016mastering, brown2018libratus, sokota2025stratego}.
 It is very likely that Solly would have benefited from a technique like Monte Carlo tree search (MCTS) at test-time, but we leave that to future research efforts to explore.

 Table \ref{tab:test-time-compute} compares each player's abilities.
 One player who performed well against Solly had extensive experience in competitive games (Scrabble, HUNL Poker, Chess), but limited Liar's Poker experience with only a few hundred lifetime hands.
 This player sometimes took over one minute before acting (i.e. using more test-time compute) and was the best performing human player.